demisto/content/Packs/HPEArubaClearPass/Integrations/HPEArubaClearPass/README.md

 ### aruba-clearpass-attributes-list
 ***
 Get a list of attributes.
+Attributes allows you to specify unique sets of criteria for local users, guest users, endpoints, and devices.
 If no arguments were given, all of the attributes will be displayed.

 #### Base Command